TheDMSGroup/mautic-eb/README.md

 #### Optional:

     MAUTIC_INSTALL           - Set to "1" to initialize mautic for the first/cold deployment only!
     MAUTIC_WORKERS           - Number of concurrent campaign trigger workers to run on the leading instance.
+                             - Instead of MAUTIC_WORKERS, we reccomend using the following 3 variables now to better control your timing.
+    MAUTIC_WORKERS_KICKOFF   - Number of concurrent campaign trigger workers running kickoff actions only.
+Overrides MAUTIC_WORKERS when present.
+    MAUTIC_WORKERS_SCHEDULED - Number of concurrent campaign trigger workers running scheduled actions only.
+Overrides MAUTIC_WORKERS when present.
+    MAUTIC_WORKERS_INACTIVE  - Number of concurrent campaign trigger workers running inactive actions only.
+Overrides MAUTIC_WORKERS when present.
     NR_APPNAME               - Newrelic application name.
     NR_APM_INSTALL_KEY       - NewRelic install key for Application Monitoring.
     NR_INF_INSTALL_KEY       - NewRelic install key for Infrastructure.

 ### Travis CI Environment Variables